KarrLab/obj_tables/docs/migration.rst

     at which migration of the data file would start.

-Migration migrates a data file from the schema commit identified in the file's schema's Git metadata to the last *schema changes* configuration file in the *schema repo*.
+Migration migrates a data file from the schema commit identified in the file's schema's Git metadata to the last sentinel commit in the *schema repo*.

 Topological sort of schema changes
 ------------------------------------
 The migration of a data file
-bases it mofifications of the data on the schema changes saved in Git commits in the schema repo and schema changes files that annotate these changes.
+modifies data to conform to the schema changes saved in Git commits in the schema repo and schema changes files that annotate these changes.
 Because the dependencies among commits cannot be circular, the dependency graph of commits is a directed acyclic graph (DAG).